MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/usb-device-specific-method---dsm-.md

 ## Function 6: Query controller register access type

+This function is available starting in Windows Server 2022 and Windows 11.

 The _DSM control method parameters for querying the register access type for communicating with USB controllers are as follows: